NYC Prenuptial Agreement Lawyer

 - Protecting one’s estate in the event of a party’s death during the marriage or upon the occurrence of the marital termination event.

-Who Should Get A Prenuptial Agreement?
+Who Should Get A Prenuptial Agreement in New York City?

-Despite the common misconception, prenuptial agreements are not just for the rich or famous individuals.
+Despite the common misconception, prenuptial agreements in NYC are not just for the rich or famous individuals.
 Any couple entering into a marriage has assets they may want to protect, and a prenuptial agreement is often the best way to accomplish this.

 In some cases, a parent may wish to protect their children’s inheritance in the event of divorce.
 Not infrequently a party may want to keep ownership of a home as separate property as it may have been in that party’s family for years or purchased by; that party prior to the marriage.
 The basic premise, however, is that prenuptial agreement can/will control the future to a degree different from what a court may impose after a trial.